 09 of 10

 Planting vegetables is like ringing the dinner bell.
 Herbivores, like deer, rabbits, and groundhogs, will clean you out overnight.
-I can't overstate the need for a sturdy fence.
+The need for a sturdy fence cannot be overstated.
 What kind of fence depends on what animal problems you have.

-Burrowing animals, like groundhogs, rabbits, and chipmunks, need both an above ground fence that at least 3 - 4 ft. tall and about a ft. of buried fence.
+Burrowing animals, like groundhogs, rabbits, and chipmunks, need both an above ground fence that is at least 3 to 4 feet tall and about a foot of buried fence.
 Angle both fences outward from the garden, to deter them even more.
-Again, there are many sources online that detail the best methods for constructing fencing to foil the animals.

 10 of 10

-Not every problem in the vegetable garden requires a full assault - in fact, most don't.
+Not every problem in the vegetable garden requires a full assault, in fact, most don't.
 But you need to monitor your plants on a regular basis.
 If you see yellowing leaves or spots, inspect closer and make a correction before the whole row of plants becomes ill.
 Insects like to lay their eggs on the undersides of leaves.
 Check their occasionally.
-Scrapping off the eggs before they hatch can totally avert the problem.
+Scraping off the eggs before they hatch can totally avert the problem.

 But don't be so overly cautious that you spray at the first sign of trouble or are tempted to kill off all the insects.
 There are beneficial insects that are your partners in the garden.
 They kill off pests or keep plants cross-pollinated.
 And always be sure of what you are spraying for before your spray anything.
 Use the appropriate pesticide, start with the least toxic option first and follow the label instructions.
 More is not better.
 More could kill your plants.